AyoubMounim/zsh-git-status/README.md

 the terminal prompt.

-The API function `get_git_status` returns a formatted string which can be readyly embedded inside a console prompt. for example:
+The API function `get_git_status` returns a formatted string which can be readily embedded inside a console prompt. for example:
 `PROMPT='$(zsh-git-status)'`

 One could either custumise the output of `get_git_status` by editing the global